 Yes, I think the popularity of the topic DOES indicate a desire to participate in social nudity.
 I think there is something within in us, especially men, that cries out for openness, integrity, acceptance, the ability to relate without posturing: nakedness, in a word.

 Fig. 22.
 Social nudity among men in a common shower

 In reply to Hunter.

 Hunter, there’s also something sensuous about connecting our body to Earth’s body and feeling the elements on our skin: the ground, water, air, the warmth of the sun.
 When I was a youth in the late 1950s/early 1960s I enjoyed being naked in the natural world and sensing myself as part of it.
 See my latest blog article: http://www.frank-answers.com/frank-answers-about-getting-back-into-nature/ I discuss my experiences of swimming nude in rivers and lakes with accompanying pictures for illustrative purposes.

 I’m a yogi and interested in what’s happening in the world of yoga.
 Interestingly, while more men are wearing long pants rather than shorts today, there’s also a growing number of men’s naked yoga classes in urban areas.
 Admittedly, they attract a gay clientele – but not exclusively, and they are real yoga classes taught by qualified teachers.
 Yes, many men look for venues to experience social nudity.

-Fig. 21.
-A man connecting sensuously with Earth’s elements.
+Fig. 23.
+Connecting sensuously with Earth’s elements.